mkiol/Snipek/README.md

 ## Snipek assistant installation

-Snipek assistant provides Intents for [Snipek built-in skills](#snipek-built-in-skills).
+Snipek assistant provides intents for [Snipek built-in skills](#snipek-built-in-skills).
 Intents are defined for particular language.
 Currently only English is supported.

-There are two ways to install Snipek assistant:
+There are two ways to install Snipek intents:

 1. Download Snipek assistant file and unpack it on Snips server.
    To download and install on Debian/Raspbian, execute following commands: